junior-devleague/ig-profile/README.md

 # Welcome To Instagram!
-You will be recreating your personal instagram profile!
+You will be recreating your personal Instagram profile!
+If you do not have an Instagram profile you may look one up to recreate.

 ## Before you begin
+- Find the profile that you want to recreate and get an instructor's approval. **NO INAPPROPRIATE PROFILES ALLOWED!**
-Please create a mockup of your profile for an instructor to approve :)
+- Create a mockup of your profile for an instructor to approve :)

 ## Set-up your files
 Please create the following files:
 - index.html
-- styles.css
+- styles.css<br>
 Create a link tag for your CSS stylesheet in your html document.

 <br/>